JimmySoftLLC/my-agile-story-api/README.md

 ### /delete/project/userStorys

-To delete many user stories from a project use ```POST /delete/project/userStory``` with a JSON body consisting of key value pairs: userStoryIds, projectId.  userStoryIds is a an array of userStoryId.
+To delete many user stories from a project use ```POST /delete/project/userStory``` with a JSON body consisting of key value pairs: userStoryIds, projectId.  userStoryIds is an array of userStoryId.

-# Delete methods
+# Put methods

 ### /put/developer